 MOAA’s TRICARE Toolkit provides insight and tips for navigating your TRICARE benefits.
 Have a question or suggestion for an upcoming column?
 Email firstname.lastname@example.org.
-This toolkit entry is sponsored by BlueCross BlueShield FEP Dental; see other TRICARE Toolkit columns at MOAA.org/tricaretoolkit.
+This toolkit entry, which is also part of MOAA's 2022-23 TRICARE Guide, is sponsored by BlueCross BlueShield FEP Dental; see other TRICARE Toolkit columns at MOAA.org/tricaretoolkit.

 Guard and Reserve (G/R) servicemembers encounter many of the same benefit challenges their active duty counterparts face.
 However, when it comes to health care, their choices can be a bit more complicated than choosing between TRICARE Prime and Select (P/S).